iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A release candidate may later become superseded even if it was previously deployed.
 In that case, superseded means that it is no longer the current candidate for further progression, while its deployment history must still be determined from the linked deployment records.

 Evaluation-run states may include pending, running, completed, failed, or cancelled.

+Evaluation-result outcomes may include passed, failed, or inconclusive.

 Policy-check-run states may include pending, running, completed, failed, or cancelled.